Verification of Markov Decision Processes with Risk-Sensitive Measures: Preliminaries

-The classical risk-neutral MDP problem is \cite{puterman2014markov} The problem in \eqref{eq:risk_neutral} can be solved with value iteration, policy iteration or linear programming, and the optimal policy will be a deterministic memoryless policy.
+The problem in \eqref{eq:risk_neutral} can be solved with value iteration, policy iteration or linear programming, and the optimal policy will be a deterministic memoryless policy.
 The optimal policy for problem \eqref{eq:risk_neutral} will maximize the probability of satisfying the reachability property or minimize the expected cost, therefore it is a risk-neutral solution.
 Following from \cite{ruszczynski2010risk}, we consider the risk-sensitive value function starting at $s_0$, with a policy $Pol^\mdp$, and the resulting trajectory ($s_0,\Pol_0^\mdp,s_1,\Pol_1^\mdp,...,s_T$), which is given by $C_T(\Pol^\mdp,s_0)= \rho_0(c(s_0,\Pol_0^\mdp)+\rho_1(c(s_1,\Pol_1^\mdp)+...+ \rho_{T-1}(c(s_{T-1},\Pol_{T-1}^\mdp)+C_T(s_T))...)),$ where $\rho_t$ is a one-step conditional risk measure at time $t$.
-Then, we consider the following optimization problem where $\rho$ is replaced by a CPT-based measure: A dynamic programming equation exists for the problem in \eqref{eq:risk_CPT}, and the optimal policies are memoryless \cite{ruszczynski2010risk}.
+Then, we consider the following optimization problem where $\rho$ is replaced by a CPT-based measure:

+A dynamic programming equation exists for the problem in \eqref{eq:risk_CPT}, and the optimal policies are memoryless \cite{ruszczynski2010risk}.
 Any CPT-based measure is a one-step conditional risk measure, therefore the problem \eqref{eq:risk_CPT} can be solved by solving the dynamic programming equations \cite{lin2013dynamic}.